pensjonatus/flash-fiction/blog/she-listened-to-the-singers-voice.md

 ---
-title: "She Listened to the Singer's Voice"
+title: She Listened to the Singer's Voice
 date: '2012-10-24'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Young and in love, I followed the girl to the ends of earth.
 We were in the